mbklein/confstruct/README.md

       end
     end

-There are many ways to configure the resulting `config` object...
+There are many ways to access and configure the resulting `config` object...

-The Struct-like way
+As a struct...

     config.project = 'other-project'
     config.github.url = 'http://www.github.com/somefork/other-project'
     config.github.branch = 'pre-1.0'

-The block-oriented way
+As a block...

     config.configure do
       project 'other-project'